-I am an Associate Fellow of the HEA and run regular workshops for DTP post graduate students, undergraduate student practical classes and lecture on the MSC Stem cell course.
+I am an Associate Fellow of the HEA and with my team run regular workshops for staff, Doctoral Training Programmes, post graduate students, undergraduate student practical classes.
+I also lecture to… read more

 SELF, T, MAHONY, M, FLEMING, J, WALSH, J, BROWN, S D and STEEL, K P, 1998.
 Shaker-1 mutations reveal roles for myosin VIIA in both development and function of cochlear hair cells.
 Development (Cambridge).
 125(4), 557-66

 SELF, T.J., OAKLEY, S.M. and HILL, S.J., 2005.
 Clathrin-independent internalization of the human histamine H1-receptor in CHO-K1 cells British Journal of Pharmacology.
 146(4), 612-24 KROS, C J, MARCOTTI, W, VAN NETTEN, S M, SELF, T J, LIBBY, R T, BROWN, S D M, RICHARDSON, G P and STEEL, K P, 2002.
 Reduced climbing and increased slipping adaptation in cochlear hair cells of mice with Myo7a mutations.
 Nature Neuroscience.
 5(1), 41-7

 ORIHUELA, C.J., MAHDAVI, J., THORNTON, J., MANN, B., WOOLDRIDGE, K.G., ABOUSEADA, N., OLDFIELD, N.J., SELF, T., ALA'ALDEEN, D.A.A. and TUOMANEN, E.I., 2009.
 Laminin receptor initiates bacterial contact with the blood brain barrier in experimental meningitis models.
 Journal of Clinical Investigation.
 119(6), 1638-1646